LukeLikesDirt/AusMycobiome/README.md

 This repository contains the code associated to the paper:

-**The Australian Microbiome dataset for accurate detection and ecological modelling of fungi**
+**A curated dataset for accurate detection of soil fungi to advance ecological research and conservation in Australia and Antarctica**

 Authors: